 This is a slow gentle process, so it allows the muscles and tendons to respond to the treatment.
 Patients do not go into spasm.
 The treatment doesn’t just work the joint, but also works on the muscles and tendons.
 Motorized and computerized spinal decompression allows the ability to target the injured disc, creating better results than traction.

 They do not feel any pulling or contraction.
 In fact, many patients fall asleep during the treatment.
 After the treatment is complete, some patients feel the same good sensation, as if they just worked out.
 When they get up from the table, the pain is reduced, because this process was not forceful.
 Most patients feel an immediate relief from the first treatment.
 In fact, patients even look forward to receiving their next treatment.

 Patients are treated fully clothed.
 During treatment patients are fitted into a pelvic harness that fits around the pelvis, as well as a thoracic harness, as they lie face up on the table.
 The table is operated by a computerize console.
 The treatment is personalized, based on the mechanics and the neurological feedback of each patient’s muscles and tendons, allowing each patient’s spine to respond to the treatment.
 Each treatment takes between 15 – 30 minutes.
 The average number of treatments, typically for each patient, range between 10 to 30 treatments, scheduled within a five to ten week period of time.

 If you are not sure if this treatment is for you, no problem.
 Just call and schedule your free consultation.
-Our Doctor will give you a personalized evaluation of your spinal health with a recommendation on how to improve your condition.
+Our medical clinic will give you a personalized evaluation of your spinal health with a recommendation on how to improve your condition.
 You will then have all the details to make a decision on your next step.